intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 Fontugne provided text based on his blog post at https://eng-blog.iij.ad.jp/archives/7722;
-Ricky Mok for text on cloud platform; Martino Trevisan for text on campus networks; David Clark on congestion measurements at interconnects; Oliver Hohlfeld for the text on traffic growth, changes in traffic shifts, campus networks, and interconnections.
+Ricky Mok for text on cloud platform; Martino Trevisan for text on campus networks; David Clark on congestion measurements at interconnects; Oliver Hohlfeld for the text on traffic growth, changes in traffic shifts, campus networks, and interconnections; Andra Lutu on mobile networks; And thanks to Jason Livingood for his review and additions.